LostArtefacts/TRX/docs/CONTRIBUTING.md

 segmentation fault is gone.
 Tested on both Linux and Windows builds.
 ```

+> [!NOTE]
-- This has no ticket number, but it was an internal change improving support
+> This has no ticket number, but it was an internal change improving support
-  for a platform unsupported at that time, which made it acceptable.
+> for a platform unsupported at that time, which made it acceptable.

 Bad:

 ```
 ui: implemented the ability to switch resolutions from the ui
 ```

 - the subject doesn't use imperative mood
 - the subject is too long
-- missing ticket number
+- it's missing a ticket number

 Bad:

 ```
 dart: added dart emitters to the savegame (#779)